np-guard/vmware-analyzer/README_Synthesis.md

 exponential in the number of term in this allow rule and in higher priority deny and pass rules).
 To tackle this we:
 1. Ask the user to provide the tool with `hints` -  lists of disjoint tags/groups.
 E.g., tags `{frontend, backend}` are disjoint.
 In the future it is planned to "guess" these disjoint sets, and ask the user to approve them.
-Consider the example `ExampleHintsDisjoint` in `./pkg/data/examples`.
-When run without Hints the result contains
+E.g., for [this example](pkg/data/exampleHint.go) there are two related files: [flat allow rules without hints](pkg/synthesis/tests_expected_output/abstract_models/ExampleHintsDisjoint_NoHint_NoHint.txt) contains the flat allow rules when executed without hints; and [flat allow rules with hints](pkg/synthesis/tests_expected_output/abstract_models/ExampleHintsDisjoint.txt) contains the flat allow when executed with `--disjoint-hint sly, huf, gry, dum1, dum2`
 2. Apply various optimization to simplify the resulting rules and to delete redundant rules; the more accurate hints the tool is provided, the more concise and readable rules it will synthesize.